hyphanet/plugin-WebOfTrust/STYLE.md

   Do **not** create commits which span multiple hundred lines!
   Large pieces of work can typically be broken down into multiple steps and thus commits to make each easy to understand *and* review.

+- Commit messages however should not be too short, do explain very clearly what the commit aims to do and especially **why** it does that.

+  The "why" is very important for futher developers to be able to understand and debug the code!